AbubakarMi/Flexisaf-Internship/README.md

 - Input: 2024-09-13 or 09/13/2024
 - Output: Confirms if date is Friday the 13th
 ```
 ---

+### **Week 5 & 6 Task 5 - SQL Fundamentals (Using PostgreSQL)**
+Project Overview

+This task introduces core SQL operations using PostgreSQL, focusing on database creation, table management, data manipulation, and aggregation.
+The exercises solidify understanding of relational database fundamentals.

+**Learning Outcomes**

+By completing this module, you will learn how to:

+Create and manage databases and tables

+Add and remove constraints

+Insert, update, and delete data

+Read and aggregate data using SELECT statements

+Alter table structures dynamically (add/drop columns)

+Drop tables safely

+Perform practical SQL operations and validations

+**Task Description**

+You are required to create and manage a PostgreSQL database named flexi.
+Implement a complete workflow covering all CRUD (Create, Read, Update, Delete) operations and schema management.

 ## 🏗️ **Technical Architecture**